 - Designated Medical Practitioner agreement- When you have identified a suitable mentor both you and the mentor must sign the agreement.

-Please note that the course takes place once per year (runs from April to Jan) and that all places on the course which begins in April 2018 have been allocated.
+Please note that the course takes place once per year and that all places on the course which begins in April 2019 (Cohort 13) have been allocated.
+Cohort 13 be will unaffected by the changes outlined below.